arrai-innovations/circleci-orbs/README.md

 - [utils](https://circleci.com/orbs/registry/orb/arrai/utils)

 ### badass
 This Orb provides an environment for running our BMS/Django tests.
-Not likely to be useful for testing Django instances not built or based on BMS as the defined make some assumptions.
+Not likely to be useful for testing Django instances not built or based on BMS.
 For a description of the Orb, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/badass).

 ### flake8
 Provides functionality for running flake8 on the project code.
 Errors and warnings are reported in separate steps.
 Note that warnings are treated as job failures.
 For a decription of the Orb, available steps, parameters, etc, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/flake8).